-Gnathia was a Greek colony in southern Italy.
-It exhibits some of the defining traits associated with Italic pottery painting – namely, a polychromatic design painted onto a glazed black surface, often with vegetal motifs.
+Gnathia was a Greek colony in southern Italy, exhibiting some of the defining traits associated with Italic pottery painting – namely, a polychromatic design painted onto a glossy black surface, often with vegetal motifs.
 The trefoil lip allowed for the careful pouring of contents, while also adding aesthetic value and interest to the jug.
-This would likely have been used as a storage vessel.
+This vessel would likely have been used for storage.

 Condition: Very fine, with signs of ageing and earthly encrustations on the surface.